bigskysoftware/grugbrain.dev/index.md

 tools around him to maximize productivity: learn tools for two weeks make development often twice faster and often have dig around ask other developers help, no docs

-code completion in IDE allow grug not have remembered all API very important!
+code completion in IDE allow grug not have remembered all API, very important!

 java programming nearly impossible without it for grug!